Amith-21/Multimodel_RAG-Project/README.md

 ---

-## 🏗️ Neural Pipeline Architecture
+## 🏗️ Brocode AI Pipeline Architecture

 The system operates through a structured **8-stage pipeline** to ensure data integrity and minimize hallucinations: